linchen1010/News-Browser/README.md

 ## Function

-* Allow users to subscribe daily News with selected category, which will be sent the user's email address by backend server every 24 hours
+* Allow users to subscribe daily News with selected category, which will be sent to the user's email address by backend server every 24 hours
 * Browse headliner from different sources with selected category
 * Search news with keyword